Python125/Ajax-Type-Ahead/README.md

 Here is a repo I created to help me understand and reinforce the concept of Ajax.
 It's basically a clone of three files that enabled me to see the code and fool around with it a bit.
 An example tutorial can be found here: https://courses.wesbos.com/account/access/665f9eaeff7622bc367f9bb6/view/194130156.

-For those who want a quick understand of the concept, I created this mini explanation.
+For those who want a quick understanding of the concept, I created this mini explanation.

 ## Ajax: The Silent Workhorse of the Web

 ### What is Ajax?

 Ajax, an acronym for Asynchronous JavaScript and XML, is a technique for creating interactive web applications.
 Essentially, it allows web pages to communicate with servers without the need for a full page reload.
 Imagine your web page as a living, breathing organism.
 Ajax is its nervous system, enabling it to respond to stimuli (user actions) without the entire body shutting down and restarting.